Murder of Shalhevet Pass

-The murder of Shalhevet Pass was a shooting attack carried out in Hebron, West Bank, on 26 March 2001, in which a Palestinian sniper killed 10-month-old Israeli infant Shalhevet Pass.
-The event shocked the Israeli public, partly because an investigation ruled that the sniper had deliberately aimed for the baby.
+The murder of Shalhevet Pass was a sniper shooting attack carried out by a Palestinian sniper in Hebron, West Bank, on 26 March 2001, during which a 10-month-old Israeli infant, Shalhevet Pass, had been killed.
+The event shocked the Israeli public, partly because it had been ruled that the sniper had deliberately aimed for the baby.
 According to Deborah Sontag of the New York Times, the murder became a "potent Israeli symbol as an innocent victim of the raging violence."

 The murder

 At 4:00 pm on 26 March 2001, Shalhevet was shot in her stroller while accompanied by her parents from a parking lot by Hebron's Avraham Avinu neighborhood, where the family lived.

 After a ten-minute lull, the Palestinian sniper resumed firing from the Abu Sneinah neighborhood on the hill opposite.
 Shalhevet was killed instantly; her mother grabbed her when she heard the gunshots, only to discover that the baby was already dead.
 One of the sniper's bullets penetrated the baby's head, passing through her skull, and hit her father as well.
 Shalhevet's father, Yitzchak Pass, a student, who had been pushing the stroller, was also seriously wounded minutes later by two bullets.

 Press accounts indicated that the playground was very busy at the time, because a load of new sand had recently been delivered.
 According to unconfirmed accounts, another child was grazed by a bullet and two more had bullets pass through their clothing.